zero-to-mastery/resources/Using_Git_and_GitHub.md

 - [Learn Git Branching](https://learngitbranching.js.org/): A beautiful visual guide to learn simple and advanced Git.

+- [6 Best Practices to Manage Pull Request Creation and Feedback](https://doordash.engineering/2022/08/23/6-best-practices-to-manage-pull-request-creation-and-feedback/): A helpful article on pull request ettiquette from the DoorDash engineering team.

 ## Markdown

 - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/): Most web pages (especially the README) on GitHub are written using the Markdown HTML-preprocessor language.